Thai authorities question Indian nationals as bomb probe expands

 Arrest warrants were issued on Monday for two foreigners linked to the same building, police said.

-Some security experts have suggested the blast could have been a revenge attack by sympathizers of the mainly Turkic-speaking Uighur Muslims from China’s Xinjiang province, where they suffer persecution.
+Some security experts have suggested the blast could have been a revenge attack by sympathisers of the mainly Turkic-speaking Uighur Muslims from China’s Xinjiang province, where they suffer persecution.

 Thailand faced international condemnation in July when it forcibly repatriated 109 Uighurs, many of whom seek passage to Turkey via Southeast Asia.